More than 3 million Americans are diagnosed with Chronic Obstructive Pulmonary Disease (COPD) every year.

-COPD is an incredibly common high-risk disease, and is most found in individuals with a history of heavy tobacco use.
-The disease is diagnosed through a a series of tests, known as Pulmonary Function Tests, or PFTS.
+COPD is an incredibly common high-risk disease and is mostly found in individuals with a history of heavy tobacco use.
+The disease is diagnosed through a series of tests, known as Pulmonary Function Tests, or PFTS.

 These tests include a variety of statistics, including the speed and volume of air expiration under certain conditions and the gas exchange rate among different lung membranes.
 Perhaps the most heavily weighted PFT – especially for insurance underwriters – is your Forced Volume Capacity (FVC).